 The best time to trim a common Los Angeles tree, the Arizona Ash, is in late February.
 Getting rid of dead or dying branches as well as cross branches in this season will prevent the tree from weakening later in its life.

-California Box Elders are a common tree for trimming in Los Angeles County.
+California Box Elders are a common tree you’ll see in the Los Angeles area.
 They have their best tree trimming season in summer.
 Be careful not to over-prune Box Elders, and make sure you refrain from pruning them in the winter.
 A variegated Box Elder needs to be trimmed more often than most other trees so it doesn’t lose its variegation and revert to its green state.

-Summer is the best time to remove dead tree branches, because they’ll stand out most against the bright living branches.
+Summer is also the best time to remove dead tree branches because they’ll stand out most against the bright living branches.

-Pruning in autumn means that you run the risk of Autumn has also been theorized to be a poor tree trimming season because many wood-decaying fungi sporulate in the fall.
+In a nutshell, pruning in autumn means that you run the risk of killing new growth.
+Autumn has also been theorized to be a poor tree trimming season because many wood-decaying fungi sporulate in the fall.

 There are many benefits to pruning deciduous trees in winter, notably that it’s easiest to see what you’re doing when the leaves have fallen and there are no leaves or blossoms.
 Branches are much easier to see and hack into when they’re dormant, so you’re less likely to make an error.

 However, this is not the case for every tree.
 Some trees, especially birches and maples, bleed a lot of sap if pruned in late winter.
 This does not harm the tree, but it can be avoided by trimming when they’re leafy in spring and summer.